CARRIER Infinity 96 Furnace

 Infinity 96 Warranty

-The Carrier Infinity 96 Furnace comes with a 5-year limited warranty on all of its parts.
-The unit's heat exchanger, however, has a lifetime limited warranty.
+The Carrier Infinity 96 Furnace comes with a 10-year limited warranty on parts and a lifetime heat exchanger limited warranty.
+An optional labor warranty is available.